Skip to Content

 Various Speakers

-George Uhlenbeck (left) with Hendrik Kramers (middle) and Samuel Goudsmit, taken around 1928 in Ann Arbor, MI.
-George Uhlenbeck (left) with Hendrik Kramers (middle) and Samuel Goudsmit, taken around 1928 in Ann Arbor, MI.
+Three men in vintage black and white photograph: George Uhlenbeck (left) with Hendrik Kramers (middle) and Samuel Goudsmit, taken around 1928 in Ann Arbor, MI.
+Three men in vintage black and white photograph: George Uhlenbeck (left) with Hendrik Kramers (middle) and Samuel Goudsmit, taken around 1928 in Ann Arbor, MI.

-In 1925, to explain puzzles in the observed spectra of atoms, George Uhlenbeck and Samuel Goudsmit postulated the existence of a new intrinsic property of the electron, which came to be known as spin.
-In 1926, Uhlenbeck and Goudsmit joined the University of Michigan Physics Department.
-The physics department at University of Michigan, and others across the world, have continued to harness this revolutionary concept to advance the fields of Quantum Mechanics, Nuclear Physics, and more recently, Quantum Computing.
+One hundred years ago, in 1925, to explain puzzles in the observed spectra of atoms, George Uhlenbeck and Samuel Goudsmit postulated the existence of a new intrinsic property of the electron, which came to be known as spin.
+In 1926, Uhlenbeck and Goudsmit began long illustrious careers at the University of Michigan Physics Department.
+The physics department at the University of Michigan, and others around the world, have continued to harness this revolutionary concept to advance science and technology across many fronts, from fundamental science to medical imaging to quantum information.

 Gerald Gabrielse, Board of Trustees Professor in Physics/Director of CFP (Northwestern University)